chocolatey/docs/input/en-us/licensed-extension/intune/faq.md

 ### How can I update my license in the Intune tenant when I have a new Chocolatey for Business license?

-Updates to Intune packages through Chocolatey is not currently supported.
-There is a manual process that you can follow to do this within Intune:
+Follow these steps to do this:

-1. Ensure the local computer that you will run the Chocolatey commands on has the new license applied to it.
+1. Ensure the local computer that you will run the Chocolatey CLI commands on has the new license applied to it.

 1. Login to the Intune tenant and locate the `Chocolatey License` package.
-1. Replace `Notes` section of the Intune package with a non-whitespace character (for example, the letter A).
-This will cause the Intune package not to be found by Chocolatey in the next step.
+1. Replace the `Notes` section of the Intune package with a non-whitespace character (for example, the letter A).
 1. Push a package to Intune as you would normally do.
-This will result in Chocolatey not finding a `chocolatey-license` package within the Intune tenant, and therefore automatically generating a new one using the Chocolatey for Business license package using the license present on the local computer running the `push` command.
+This will result in Chocolatey automatically generating a new `chocolatey-license` package using the license present on the local computer running the `push` command.
-1. Locate the `Chocolatey Licensed Extension` package in the Intune tenant and add the new `Chocolatey License` package as a dependency and remove the previous `Chocolatey License` package as a dependency.
+1. Locate the `Chocolatey Licensed Extension` package in the Intune tenant and add the new `Chocolatey License` package, created above, as a dependency and remove the previous `Chocolatey License` package as a dependency.

 ### What can I do if I receive an error about my file not being found or not being a `nupkg` file?